Board Committees

 Allocation of time

-• Review of accounting considerations for the interim results of September 2022 – 30%
+• Review of accounting considerations for interim results to September 2023 - 20%

-• Consideration of external auditors' plan for the March 2022 audit – 10%
+• Consideration of external auditor’s plan for the March 2024 audit - 10%

 • Review of risk management procedures and risk registers - 10%

-• Supported the Board on review of acquisition accounting procedures and consolidation of Group Finance function roles – 10%
+• Supported Board decision making around the new operating structure and consolidation of Group finance function roles - 10%

 Key responsibilities

-• Reviewing and monitoring the integrity of the Group’s annual and interim financial statements and accompanying reports to shareholders;
+• Reviewing and monitoring the integrity of the Group’s annual and interim financial statements and accompanying reports to stakeholders

 • Reporting to the Board on the appropriateness of accounting policies and practices.
 In conjunction with the Board, reviewing and monitoring the effectiveness of the Group’s internal controls and risk management systems, including reviewing the process for identifying, assessing and reporting all key risks.
-The principal risks and uncertainties for the Group are detailed on pages 42 and 45;
+The principal risks and uncertainties for the Group are detailed on pages 42 to 45

-• Reviewing the effectiveness of the Group’s internal audit process and approving the forward audit plan;
+• Reviewing the effectiveness of the Group’s internal control processes

-• Reviewing the adequacy and effectiveness of the Group’s whistleblowing and anti-bribery policy and procedures; and
+• Reviewing the adequacy and effectiveness of the Group’s whistleblowing and anti-bribery policy and procedures.

 Audit and Risk Committee Terms of Reference